 I just bought a copy of Neue Welt, the latest book by Wolfgang Tillmans.
 It's a follow-up to Truth Study Center from 2005.
-The odd thing is that, even though I don't like any of his individual photographs, in the sense that I could select some clear favourites that I'd like to hang on a wall, I do like his body of work, especially in book form.
+The odd thing is that, even though I would be hard pressed to single out any individual photograph that I'd like to hang on a wall, I do like his body of work, especially in book form.

 I think Tillmans's work is best described by the title of one of his exhibitions: "if one thing matters, everything matters" although an even better title might have been: "if nothing matters everything matters", which is actually how I remembered the title.

 In his work Wolfgang Tillmans tries to give equal weight to every subject.
 A collection of his photos therefore shows a very "democratic" view of the world.
 His work is thus some sort of an antidote to the monumental photos of Andreas Gurky.
-In exhibitions Tillmans does blow up some of his photos to the size of a billboard but that is consistent with his strategy of placing the ordinary and the extraordinary on equal footing.
+In exhibitions Tillmans does blow up some of his photos to billboard size, but that is consistent with his strategy of placing the ordinary and the extraordinary on equal footing.

-Wolfgang Tillmans is currently one of the darlings of the art world.
+Wolfgang Tillmans is currently one of the hottest names in the art world.
 I understand that some people want to own an original Wolfgang Tillmans so as to be able to tell their friends "That's a Wolfgang Tillmans".
 However, in my view the essence of his work is not in any single photo but in his body of work.